paraswtf/Psychology-Notes/topics/ch1/README.md

 Accurate assessment of intelligence is possible only with the help of well developed and standardised intelligence tests.

-Since intelligence consists of many different abilities, different intelligence tests are constructed with the purpose of measuring specific set of abilities.
+Since intelligence consists of many different abilities, different intelligence tests are constructed with the purpose of measuring a specific set of abilities.

 ### Theories
 Some placeholder text coz I don't have the content yet :D